preston4896/ECTranslator/README.md

 Users may insert API query into the URL address to receive data in JSON format.

-To insert a query, add a slash after the port number, then enter the appropriate query key word for the specific data.
+To insert a query, add a slash after the `users` directory in the URL, then enter the appropriate query key word for the specific data.

 For example:

-`server162.site:53754/` query begins here
+`server162.site:53754/users/` query begins here

 #### Translate API